2025 AI Website Builder Security Essentials: Protecting Data and Customer Trust

 The Payment Card Industry Data Security Standard is a set of rules designed to protect cardholder data during transactions.

 Basically, any business taking credit cards has to be compliant.
-This is why e-commerce builders like Wix and Shopify work so hard to be fully PCI DSS compliant—they handle all the secure payment stuff so you don't have to.
-Honestly, having them manage compliance is a huge reason why using one of these integrated builders is so much safer than trying to DIY a payment system.
+This is why e-commerce builders like Wix and Shopify work so hard to be fully PCI DSS compliant.
+They handle all the secure payment processes so you don't have to.
+Managing compliance is a huge reason why using one of these integrated builders is so much safer than trying to DIY a payment system.

 Some of the most powerful security features of an AI website builder are the ones you'll never have to touch.